beansai/beans-tutorials/beans-route/route-optimization-with-units/README.md

 }
 ```

-*Response Example*
+**Response**

-You can see the full response example at [optimize-with-units-response.json](assets/optimize-with-units-response.json)
+As we can see the stops with the same address have been groupped together

-As we can see the stops with same address have been groupped together
+with a new listItemId `e20c85d1b155327a973e5fa41f0bd08d` under the field `children`.

-under the field `children` with a new listItemId `e20c85d1b155327a973e5fa41f0bd08d`
+You can see the full response at [optimize-with-units-response.json](assets/optimize-with-units-response.json) and there's the partial response.
 ```json
 {
     "item": [